Are Publishers Really Putting Their Audiences First?

 We saw a news reporter and camera person shooting out toward the side with the short line.
 I wondered out loud, “There’s no line on the other side.
 Are they going to take a picture of that side too?”

 Angle matters – in visuals and in text.

 What makes a good leader?
-What sets a person apart as the unconventional guide for an organization that will push it to new heights.
+How can you become the unconventional guide that your organization needs to push it to new heights?